akash2003git/Team_Vortex_Moviebox/README.md

 MOVIEBOX
 -------------------------------------------------------------------------------

-Project created by Team Vortex for the Gen AI hackathon by Shivam Joshi
+Project created by Team Vortex for the Gen AI hackathon hosted by Shivam Joshi

 Members: